 Lost Pet Finders Northern Territory

 Dogs are a wonderful addition to any family however it is important to understand your responsibilities as a pet owner.
 Dog owners are required to take legal responsibility for their dog's behaviour and actions.
-Please ensure that you are familiar with the Litchfield Council (Rural Dog Management) By-laws.
+Please ensure that you are familiar with the Litchfield Council (Dog Management) By-laws.

 Responsible dog owners rarely have complaints made regarding their dog.
 A dog that is well fed, exercised, has basic training and is healthy, usually does not cause a nuisance to others.
-All dogs kept withint he Litchfield municpatlity must be securely contained to their own property, be on a leash when in public and be micro-chipped, with their details provided to Council.
-Fore more informaiton, please see the Your Dog and the Law information sheet.
+All dogs kept withint he Litchfield municpatlity must be securely contained to their own property, be on a leash when in public and be micro-chipped and registered with Council.

 Council's Regulatory Services team can provide helpful advice on a range of dog related issues including containment methods, barking and/or nuisance behaviour, aggressive dogs and general dog management.
 You may also find the Kids & Dogs, Barking Dogs, Responsible Dog Ownership and Tips to Keep your Dog at Home information sheets useful.

-If you have lost your dog, please visit Council's Found Animal Gallery.
+If you have lost your dog, please visit Council's Lost & Found Dogs Gallery.

 If you would like further informationh, please call the Regulatory Services Team during business hours on 08 8983 0600.